Martin Scorsese: 2000–2015: Film and television work

 Scorsese's 2013 film, The Wolf of Wall Street, is an American biographical black comedy based on Jordan Belfort's memoir of the same name.
 The screenplay was written by Terence Winter and starred Leonardo DiCaprio as Belfort, along with Jonah Hill, Matthew McConaughey, and others.
 The film marked the fifth collaboration between Scorsese and DiCaprio and the second between Scorsese and Winter after Boardwalk Empire.
 It was released on December 25, 2013.
 The film tells the story of a New York stockbroker, played by DiCaprio, who engages in a large securities fraud case involving illicit stock manipulation, by way of the practice of "pump and dump".
 DiCaprio was given the award for Best Actor-Motion Picture Musical or Comedy at the 2014 Golden Globe Awards.
 The film was also nominated for Best Motion Picture-Musical or Comedy as well.
 The Wolf of Wall Street was nominated for five Academy Awards, including Best Picture, Best Actor for Leonardo DiCaprio, Best Supporting Actor for Jonah Hill, Best Director for Martin Scorsese, and Best Adapted Screenplay for Terence Winter but did not win in any category.
 In a 2016 critics' poll conducted by the BBC, the film was ranked among the 100 greatest motion pictures since 2000.

-Scorsese and David Tedeschi made a documentary about the history of the New York Review of Books, titled The 50 Year Argument.
-It screened as a work in progress at the Berlin International Film Festival in February 2014 and premiered in June 2014 at the Sheffield Doc/Fest.
+Scorsese and David Tedeschi made a documentary about the history of The New York Review of Books, titled The 50 Year Argument.
+It screened as a work in progress at the Berlin International Film Festival in February 2014 and premiered in June 2014 at the Sheffield DocFest.
 It was also screened in Oslo, and Jerusalem before being shown on the BBC's Arena series in July and at Telluride in August.
 In September, it was screened at the Toronto and Calgary International Film Festivals, and the New York Film Festival.
 It aired on HBO on September 29, 2014.

 Scorsese directed the pilot for Vinyl written by Terence Winter and George Mastras, with Mick Jagger producing and Mastras as showrunner.
 The series stars Bobby Cannavale as Richie Finestra, founder and president of a top-tier record label, set in 1970s New York City's drug-and sex-fueled music business as punk and disco were breaking out, all told through the eyes of Finestra trying to resurrect his label and find the next new sound.
 Filming began on July 25, 2014.
 Co-stars include Ray Romano, Olivia Wilde, Juno Temple, Andrew Dice Clay, Ato Essandoh, Max Casella, and James Jagger.
 On December 2, 2014, Vinyl was picked up by HBO.
 The series lasted one season.
 Scorsese has acted as executive producer of several indie films, like the 2014 The Third Side of the River (directed by his protege Celina Murga), another 2014 film Revenge of the Green Dragons (co-directed by Andrew Lau, whose film Infernal Affairs inspired The Departed), as well as Bleed for This and Free Fire.